Definition of a Band

 Definition of a Band is the third studio album by the R&B band Mint Condition.
 It was released on September 24, 1996, on Perspective Records.
-Definition of a Band was Mint Condition's most successful recording to date, yielding both a hit single as well as a Gold certification from the RIAA.
+Definition of a Band was Mint Condition's most successful recording to date, yielding two hit singles and a Gold certification from the RIAA.

 Background

 Before the release of the album, the band were faced with label troubles.
 Their mentors and label heads Jimmy Jam & Terry Lewis severed ties with Perspective Records.
 As a result, Mint Condition were moved to its parent company A&M Records, though the company kept the Perspective name for the release of Definition of a Band.
 This would be their final studio album released under Perspective Records.
 Another album released under the label was their greatest hits anthology The Collection (1991-1998)- an album that contained their hits alongside 12 inch versions, B-sides and remixes.
 They would move to Elektra Entertainment for their next album Life's Aquarium.